iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Reduced Costs and Potentials.md

 **Remarks**:

-Very similar to a line integral on a conservative energy field in physics.
+Too similar to a line integral on a conservative energy field in physics, but instead of the potential at the end points subtracting the potentials at the initial points, we had the reverse instead.